caramboladigital/cita/README.md

 # cita

 PHP / MySQL project that stores source collected quotations, linking them to keywords.

+The DB to use with this is on the DB folder
 I've been storing quotations of readings for some time and I needed a tool that could help me retrieve the quotation related to a specific subject, so I made this app.

 This is my first PHP / MySQK project.
 I learned to plan a DB on my own and program using PHP for this project.
+Of course, I'm still learning.
 So, this must be full of errors and I'm pretty sure there are much space for improvement.
 I know that there must be a better way to write the queries... they work, but I'm sure theu can be optimized.

 I've even made a checkup function to check the integrity of the DB, but it must be optimized as well.